dart-lang/sdk/pkg/dart2wasm/docs/flutter_hhh_builds.md

 # Building Flutter apps with newest Engine & newest Dart

-## Modify the flutter tools
+## Modify the Flutter tools

-Flutter apps are built with the `flutter` command line tool.
+Clone https://github.com/flutter/flutter.
+This repo contains the `flutter` command line tool used to build Flutter apps.
 For building web apps it's using the `dart compile wasm` command from the Dart SDK.
 We ensure it uses the Dart SDK we built by patching the usages of the `dart` binary:

 ```
 <flutter> % git diff